Jasminek25/vantageAI/docs/PILOT_MARKETING_PLAN.md

 - Conduct short discovery calls with qualified advisor leads.
 - Tag each lead as qualified, unqualified, contacted, call booked, or pilot candidate.

-### Days 15–21 — validate intent

-- Ask the strongest advisor leads to review the product and discuss a small guided pilot.
-- Send one consented follow-up to family leads asking which workflow they would most value.
-- End with a decision memo: continue B2B2C, test direct-to-family further, revise the offer, or stop paid acquisition.
+At the end of Day 14, ask the strongest advisor leads to review the product and discuss a small guided pilot.
+Send one consented follow-up to family leads asking which workflow they would most value.
+Then write a decision memo: continue B2B2C, test direct-to-family further, revise the offer, or stop paid acquisition.

 ## Recommended test budget